Wyrmwood: Sequel

 The Roache-Turner brothers later announced that, due to the positive response to the film, their next project would in fact be the Wyrmwood sequel, in the form of a 10-episode TV series titled Wyrmwood: Chronicles of the Dead.
 The team released a short teaser for the series on 19 May 2017, featuring Gallagher and Bradey reprising their roles as Barry and Brooke.
-The brothers are also working on a sci-fi horror film, Nekromancer, as they develop the series.
+The brothers also worked on a sci-fi horror film, Nekrotronic, as they developed the series.

 In August 2020, funding was announced for a sequel titled Wyrmwood Apocalypse.
 Set in a post-apocalyptic world, this film follows soldier Rhys on an arc of redemption as he turns against his evil bosses to join forces with a group of rebel survivors.
-Together they help save a little girl’s sister from death at the hands of the military.
+Together they help save a little girl's sister from death at the hands of the military.

 The sequel Wyrmwood: Apocalypse was released in 2021.